i-saito11/Text-Extraction/README.md

 The output of the scripts will be generated in the folder you provide as an output to your system.

+## Examples

+There are 2 folders inside the project that already count with 10 pdfs and its respective 10 TEI XML that they generate.
+As i suggested earlier you can use those folders as the input and output folder hence the name and they wont greatly affect the speed of the outputs because when a TEI XML already exists it skips its conversion automatically.

 ## More Information

 - [Grobid Documentation](https://grobid.readthedocs.io/en/latest/)